-A true love-story, filmed over four years in thirty-two countries by one man on a bicycle and the love he never expected.
+Janapar is a true love-story on two wheels.
+Filmed over four years in thirty-two countries by one man on a bicycle and the love he never expected.

 In 2007, 23-year-old Englishman Tom Allen is all set for a successful career, but he finds himself persisted by the question of our time: isn’t there more to life than this?
 Leaving it all behind, Tom sets off on the ultimate quest for freedom.